Technorely/tendermint/docs/architecture/adr-042-state-sync.md

 ### Analysis of Lazy vs Eager
 Lazy vs Eager have more in common than they differ.
-They all require reactors on the tendermint side, a set of ABCI messages and a method for serializing/deserializing snapshots facilitated by a SnapshotFormat.
+They all require reactors on the Tenderely side, a set of ABCI messages and a method for serializing/deserializing snapshots facilitated by a SnapshotFormat.

 The biggest difference between Lazy and Eager proposals is in the